How can I get a German tax refund?

 You can get back 20% of the labour cost (including VAT) for services that were performed in your home, e.g.:

-Here you profit from a strange definition of “habitability”, as soon as a house has a plastered interior, installed doors, windows and floors (and of course functioning sanitary and electricity installations), it is considered “habitable”, see H7.4 “Fertigstellung” EStH (you will need to click on the + to clap open that section, which only works in Microsoft browsers).
+Here you profit from a strange definition of “habitability”, as soon as a house has a plastered interior, installed doors, windows and floors (and of course functioning sanitary and electricity installations), it is considered “habitable”, see H7.4 “Fertigstellung” EStH (you will need to click on the + to clap open that section).

 So in turn, this means that the labour costs for plastering the exterior of the building or for laying the garden paths or building a carport or gazebo in your garden are eligible labour costs, i.e. you can get 20% of those labour costs back.